LonglifeX/OpenEVT/README.md

   your own private network.
 - Integration Ready: Integrate PV monitoring into Home Assistant, Grafana and other monitoring tools and home automation systems.
+- Improved Resolution: Poll your PV system more often with lower latency for better resolution in your monitoring tools.

 OpenEVT is known to work with the following Envertec inverters: